Steve Davis Snooker: Gameplay

-The Atari game's box art boasts that the game has a "trick shot edit mode", "accurate spin", and "friction factor."
+The Atari 8-bit computer box art boasts that the game has a "trick shot edit mode", "accurate spin", and "friction factor."

 Reception

 Critical reception for the game was generally high, with Zzap! magazine scoring the Commodore 64 game at 79% commenting "Steve Davis Snooker is the best version of the sport I have ever seen on the 64, with its excellent approach and options helping make it so if you're a snooker fan or you want to try something different from your everyday shoot em up, then this makes a worthy and refreshing change."
 Commodore Format also mentioned the game in a review, scoring the game at 70% before stating that whilst Snooker was a "hideously dull game", the game was a "nice conversion."

 Crash Magazine also reviewed the game for the ZX Spectrum, scoring the game at 77% saying "A very good, user-friendly simulation, which (possibly for the first time) really calls on skill."
 Sinclair User were also positive with the game, scoring the game at 7/10, but did cite the lack of a mechanic in game as an oversight.

 Commodore User gave the game 60%, commenting that the game's developer were "too ambitious this time", commenting on the game's downgrade in the port from the Commodore 64 to the Commodore 16.
 However "If you're a dedicated afficionado [sic] then Steve Davis will no doubt appeal to you."